THE KA-BAND ADVANTAGE

-Ka-band technology not only opens up the market to a whole new range of frequencies, more cost-effective than other bands, but it also encompasses new technology, new transmission and higher bandwidth that provides higher quality, better performance and higher speed services.
-Avanti has been the European pioneer on the development of Ka-band technology and has a fleet of 4 Ka-band satellites covering Europe, The Middle East and Africa.
+Ka-band technology not only opens up the market to a whole new range of frequencies and is more cost-effective than other bands, but it also encompasses new technology, new transmission and higher bandwidth that provides higher quality, better performance and higher speed services.
+One of the biggest drivers of entities seeking additional bandwidth is the high-speed Internet customer seeking speeds required to stream movies and other entertainment and the myriad of data-rich applications in the entertainment marketplace.

 Ka-band beams are much more focused, resulting in high powered spot beams lit over specific regions.
-Much higher throughput can be achieved using the same amount of bandwidth, driving down the cost of the spectrum.
-Ka-band spot beams have a higher EIRP (Effective Isotropic Radiated Power) at beam centre compared with traditional Ku-band spot beams, allowing for higher data throughput.
-Ka satellites often have 10 times more capacity than Ku satellites.
+Much higher throughput can be achieved using the same amount of bandwidth, driving down the cost of the spectrum and per MB price.
+Ka-band spot beams have a higher EIRP (Effective Isotropic Radiated Power) at beam centre compared with traditional Ku-band spot beams, allowing for higher data throughput and often have 10 times more capacity than Ku satellites.

 The reflector gain of a signal is proportional to the square of the signal’s frequency.
 As a result, only small antenna dishes, usually 74cm, are required to receive and transmit at Ka-band frequencies because the Ka-band frequency range is higher than traditional C-band and Ku-band.
 Smaller dishes are not only much cheaper but also more mobile which suits applications such as cell on wheels for emergency deployments, temporary sites coverage such as large events, network extension and machine to machine.